 - let go of temporary or contract staff

 - limit or stop overtime

 Offer voluntary redundancy or early retirement

 Your offer needs to cover the whole workforce and it must always be the employee’s choice to volunteer.
-Make sure you don’t pressure anyone or single a person out.
+Make sure you do not pressure anyone or single a person out.
 For example you could be accused of age discrimination if you only offer early retirement to your older workers.

-You don’t have to select an employee just because they volunteer.
+You do not have to select an employee just because they volunteer.
 For example if your most experienced employee volunteers you can explain that you’re not selecting them.
-It’s a good idea to make clear to staff early on that voluntary redundancy or early retirement isn’t automatically given.
+It’s a good idea to make clear to staff early on that voluntary redundancy or early retirement is not automatically given.